Sohaib63/Lab1-AWS-Intro-Computing/README.md

 36. Leave the tab open with the sample-file.txt displayed.
 You return to this tab in the next task.
 In this task, you created a bucket policy to allow specific access rights to your bucket.
 In the next section, you explore how to keep copies of files to prevent against accidental deletion.

+## Task 6: Exploring versioning

+Versioning is a means of keeping multiple variants of an object in the same bucket.
+You can use versioning to preserve, retrieve, and restore every version of every object stored in your S3 bucket.
+With versioning, you can easily recover from both unintended user actions and application failures.

+For auditing and compliance reasons, you need to enable versioning on your reportbucket.
+Versioning should protect the reports in the reportbucket against accidental deletion.
+You are curious to see if this works as advertised.
+In this task, you enable versioning and test the feature by uploading a modified version of the sample-file.txt file from the previous task.

+1. You should be on the S3 bucket Permissions tab from the previous task.
+If you are not, choose the link to the bucket at the upper left of the screen to return to the bucket overview page.
+2. On the reportbucket overview page, choose the Properties tab.
+3. Under the Bucket Versioning section, click Edit select Enable then click Save changes.

+Versioning is enabled for an entire bucket and all objects within the bucket.
+It cannot be enabled for individual objects.

+ There are also cost considerations when enabling versioning.
+Refer to the Additional resources section at the end of the lab for links to more information.
+4. Right-click this link, and save the text file to your computer using the same name as the text file in the previous task: sample-file.txt

+Although this file has the same name as the previous file, it contains new text.

+5. In the Amazon S3 Management Console, on the reportbucket, choose the Objects tab.

+Under the Objects section, find  Show versions.

+6. Choose Upload and use the same upload process that you used in tasks 2 and 5 to upload the new sample-file.txt file.
+7. Go to the browser tab that has the contents of the sample-file.txt file.
+8. Make a note of the contents on the page, and then refresh  the page.

+Notice that new lines of text appear.

+If a version is not otherwise specified, Amazon S3 always returns the latest version of an object.

+You can also obtain a list of available versions in the Amazon S3 Management Console.

+9. Close the web browser tab with the contents of the text file.
+10. In the Amazon S3 Management Console, choose the sample-file.txt file name.
+The sample-file.txt overview page opens.
+11. Choose the Versions tab, and then select the check box for the bottom version, which reads null.
+(This is not the latest version.)
+12. Click Open.

+You should now see the original version of the file using the Amazon S3 Management Console.

+However, if you try to access the older version of the sample-file.txt file using the object URL link, you will receive an access denied message.
+This message is expected because the bucket policy you created in the previous task allows permission to access only the latest version of the object.
+In order to access a previous version of the object, you need to update your bucket policy to include the s3:GetObjectVersion permission.
+The following bucket policy example includes the additional s3:GetObjectVersion action that allows you to access the older version using the link.
+You do not need to update your bucket policy with this example to complete this lab.
+You can try to do this on your own after you complete the task.

+{
+    "Id": "Policy1557511288767",
+    "Version": "2012-10-17",
+    "Statement": [
+    {
+        "Sid": "Stmt1557511286634",
+        "Action": [
+        "s3:GetObject",
+        "s3:GetObjectVersion"
+        ],
+        "Effect": "Allow",
+        "Resource": "arn:aws:s3:::reportbucket987987/*",
+        "Principal": "*"
+    }
+    ]
+}

+13. Return to the AWS Management Console tab, and choose the link for the bucket name at the upper left to return to the bucket overview tab.
+14. Locate the  Show versions option, and toggle the button to on  to show the versions.

+Now you can view the available versions of each object and identify which version is the latest.
+Notice that the new-report.png object has only one version.
+The version ID is null because the object was uploaded before versioning was enabled on this bucket.

+Also notice that you can now choose the version name link to navigate directly to that version of the object in the console.

+15. Next to Show versions, toggle the button to off  to return to the default object view.
+16. Select the check box to the left of the sample-file.txt.
+17. With the object selected, choose Delete
+18. The Delete objects page appears.
+19. At the bottom, in the Delete objects? section, enter delete and choose the Delete objects button to confirm deletion of the object.
+20. In the upper right of the page, choose Close to return to the bucket overview.
+The sample-file.txt object is no longer displayed in the bucket.
+However, if the object is deleted by mistake, you can use versioning to recover it.

+21. Locate the  Show versions option, and toggle the button to on  to show the versions.

+Notice that the sample-file.txt object is displayed again, but the most recent version is a Delete marker.
+The two previous versions are also listed.
+If versioning has been enabled on the bucket, objects are not immediately deleted.
+Instead, Amazon S3 inserts a delete marker, which becomes the current object version.
+The previous versions of the object are not removed.
+Refer to the Additional resources section at the end of the lab for links to more information about versioning.

+22. Select the check box for the version of the sample-file.txt object with the Delete marker.
+23. With the object selected, choose Delete
+24. The Delete objects window appears.
+25. At the bottom in the Permanently delete objects? section, enter permanently delete and choose the Delete objects button to confirm deletion of the object.
+26. On the upper right of the page, choose Close to return to the bucket overview.
+27. Next to Show versions, toggle the button to off  to return to the default object view.

+Notice that the sample-file.txt object has been restored to the bucket.
+Removing the delete marker has effectively restored the object to its previous state.
+Refer to the Additional resources section at the end of the lab for links to more information about undeleting S3 objects.

+Next, you delete a specific version of the object.

+28. To delete a specific version of the object, locate the  Show versions option, and toggle the button to on  to show the versions.

+You should see two versions of the sample-file.txt object.

+29. Select the check box for the latest version of the sample-file.txt object.
+30. With the object selected, choose Delete
+31. The Delete objects window appears.
+32. At the bottom in the Permanently delete objects? section, enter permanently delete and choose the Delete objects button.
+33. On the upper right of the page, choose Close to return to the bucket overview.

+Notice that there is now only one version of the sample-file.txt file.
+When deleting a specific version of an object, no delete marker is created.
+The object is permanently deleted.
+Refer to the Additional resources section at the end of the lab for links to more information about deleting object versions in Amazon S3.

+34. Next to Show versions, toggle the button to off  to return to the default object view.
+35. Choose the sample-file.txt file name.
+The sample-file.txt overview page opens.
+36. Copy the Object URL link displayed at the bottom of the window.
+37. In a new browser tab, paste the link into the address field, and then press Enter.

+The browser page displays the text of the original version of the sample-file.txt object.

+## Summary

+You have successfully created an S3 bucket for your company to use to store report data from your EC2 instance.
+You created a bucket policy so that the EC2 instance can PutObjects and GetObject from the reportbucket, and you successfully tested uploading and downloading files from the EC2 instance to test the bucket policy.
+You have enabled versioning on the S3 bucket to protect against accidental object deletion.
+You have successfully completed the configuration for your EC2 reportbucket.
+Congratulations!

+## Submitting your work

+- At the top of these instructions, choose Submit to record your progress and when prompted, choose Yes.
+Tip: If you previously hid the terminal in the browser panel, expose it again by checking the Terminal  checkbox in the top right.
+This will ensure that the lab instructions remain visible after you choose Submit.